mkotov/nielsen/README.md

 # nielsen
-Secret sharing scheme based on Nielsen transformations
+Attacks on secret sharing schemes based on Nielsen transformations